jsprovost1/DSProject-Advertising_17000usd_Profit/README.md

-# Which Customer Will Click On The Ad Campaign: Predicting A Profit Of Nearly 20,000$
+# Which Customers Will Click On The Ad Campaign: Predicting A Profit Of Nearly 20,000$

 The task is to predict who will most likely click on the ad.
 Let's consider that a marketing company is asking for our insight on whether their ad campaign is generating profit or not.
 Firstly, we have to understand what constitutes a profit and a loss.